Myrtle Hazard: Early life

 Myrtle Rae Holthaus was from Baltimore, the daughter of Charles H. Holthaus and Lillian (Lillie) Otto Holthaus.
 Hazard, who survived polio as a girl, learned radio and telegraph skills in an evening course offered at the YMCA in Baltimore.

 Career

 In January 1918, during World War I, Hazard enlisted and became a radio operator for the Coast Guard.
 As there was no official women's uniform, she chose her own ensemble, a middy blouse and a blue pleated skirt.
 Hazard lived with her parents and son in Baltimore, and worked in Washington, D.C. until the end of the war.
 She concluded her service in November 1919 as an Electrician's Mate 1st Class.
-She was the first woman to enlist in the Coast Guard, and the first to hold electrician status in the Coast Guard.
+She was the first woman to enlist in the Coast Guard, the only woman to serve in the Coast Guard during World War I, and the first woman to hold electrician status in the Coast Guard.
+(Wartime newspapers erroneously reported that twin sisters Genevieve and Lucille Baker were the first women to serve in the Coast Guard; in fact, while they tried to enlist during the war, they were not accepted.)
 For her service, she received the Order of St. Sava from the government of Serbia.
 "I like to think I helped prove that women can contribute more to national defense than just waiting for the war to end," she told an interviewer in 1950.